ralphdelia/Climate-Adaptive-Architecture-Tool/README.md

 I found [FEMA Flood Damage-Resistant Requirement](http://fema.gov/sites/default/files/documents/fema_tb_2_flood_damage-resistant_materials_requirements_01-22-2025.pdf) on page 8, Table 1 shows structural materials and their `Flood Damage-Resistance Rating`, which is classified as acceptable/unacceptable.
 I used this to classify materials found in the input prompt description.
 This is later used to make recommendations for improvement if something is found to be unacceptable.

 In the [Hazus Flood Model Technical Maual](https://www.fema.gov/sites/default/files/documents/fema_hazus-flood-model-technical-manual-5-1.pdf?utm_source=chatgpt.com) on page 5-12, Figure 5-1 shows the impact on damage as a percentage based on flood water depth.
 This was especially helpful because it was broken down by foundation type.
-Although I wasn't able to find this data, I was about to create a mock and used the extract foundation type from the previous step to model how vulnerable each foundation was at a given depth.
+Although I wasn't able to find that date used in this chart, I was able to create a mock and used the extracted foundation type from the previous step to model how vulnerable each foundation was at a given depth.

 Lastly, I integrated a [NOAA API](https://api.tidesandcurrents.noaa.gov/dpapi/prod/#:~:text=End%20Date-,Sea%20Level%20Rise%20Projections,-Input%20Parameters) that accepts geographic coordinates and returns sea level rise (SLR) projections by decade.
 This allowed me to estimate future 100-year flood events based on location-specific data.
-The API further expands on its projection by providing `Low`, `Intermediate-Low`, `Intermediate`, Intermediate-High, and High projections, enabling users to describe a range of scenarios.
+The API further expands on its projection by providing `Low`, `Intermediate-Low`, `Intermediate`, `Intermediate-High`, and `High` projections, enabling users to describe a range of scenarios.

 To ensure accuracy, I used the Google Maps API to convert user-provided text locations into precise coordinates before querying the SLR projections.
 ## 3. Modeling the Impact of Climate Change